Are you a bullet journal fan who also loves reading a good book?

-Needless to say I haven’t changed that dynamics even after a few years have passed?
+Needless to say, I haven’t changed that dynamic even after a few years have passed?

 The truth is, I did set a goal this year to read two books per month, but honestly – it’s not working out as well, so I guess my schedule and energy level, for the time being, don’t allow for such pleasure yet.

-Of course, how many books I read in a month does depend on the length of the book, but either way I turn – it averages down to one per month.
+Of course, how many books I read in a month does depend on the length of the book, but either way, it averages down to one per month.